Some frustrating questions on dimensions of products of posets: Acknowledgements

 \section{Acknowledgements}

-I am indebted to Jonathan Farley for pointing me to \cite{S3x2x2}, which started me on this work, to him and William Trotter for pointers to many of the other items cited below, and to Richard Stanley for catching a serious typo in an earlier version.
+I am indebted to Jonathan Farley for pointing me to \cite{S3x2x2}, which started me on this work, to him and to William Trotter for pointers to much of the literature cited below, to Richard Stanley for catching a serious typo in an earlier version, to Theodore Slaman for the simplified way of seeing the truth of Proposition~\ref{P.inf_fr_fin}, to Csaba Biro for informing me that the result proved in Lemma~\ref{L.leq-Bool} is indeed known to workers in the field, and to several referees for helpful comments.